yoelhalb-hitech/AutoMockFixture/Readme.md

 The main components in Autofixture are as follows:

 ##### Vocabulary
-- Specimen: Refers to the object being built (either the object requested, or a dependency, a property/field or method return object, or out/ref parameter)
+- *Specimen*: Refers to the object being built (either the object requested, or a dependency, a property/field or method return object, or out/ref parameter)
+- *Builder*: An object that is building a specimen or returns `NoSpeicmen` if it is unable to do so, should implement `ISpecimenBuilder`
-- Request: Is the request to build a given specimen type, it might be a `Type` object, as well as a `PropertyInfo`/`FieldInfo`/`ParameterInfo` object, or more specific requests such as a `SeededRequest`
+- *Request*: Is the request to build a given specimen type, it might be a `Type` object, as well as a `PropertyInfo`/`FieldInfo`/`ParameterInfo` object, or more specific requests such as a `SeededRequest`
-- Relay: Is a special `ISpecimenBuilder` that is used in case all other builders could not create a specimen, by adding it to the `fixture.ResidueCollectors` list
+- *Relay*: Is a special *Builder* that is used in case all other builders could not create a specimen, by adding it to the `fixture.ResidueCollectors` list
-- Behavior: Refers to an implementation of ISpecimenBuilderTransformation
-- Builder: Refers to an instance of `ISpecimenBuilder` see below
-- Specification: Refers to an instance of `IRequestSpecification` see below
-- Command: Refers to an instance of `ISpecimenCommand` see below
+- *Behavior*: An object that specifies custom behavior for the AutoFixture engine, such as what to do if there is a circular graph, should be an implementation of `ISpecimenBuilderTransformation`
+- *Specification*: An instance of `IRequestSpecification`, provides an easy unified way of checking if a request is matching a specific criteria
+- *Command*: An object that does some actions on a specimen, for example setting up properties, should implemement `ISpecimenCommand`
-- Customization: Either 1) refers to an instance of `ICustomization`, or 2) to a Builder passed in to the `fixture.Customizations` list
+- *Customization*: An object that custmizaes the creation of specimens, it is either 1) an instance of `ICustomization`, or 2) a Builder passed in to the `fixture.Customizations` list
-- MethodInvoker: Is a special `ISpecimenBuilder` that is used to invoke the constructor of the specimen
+- *MethodInvoker*: A special *Builder* that is used to invoke the constructor of the *specimen* if there is one
+- *Context*: Is the one that handles creating a specimen (via calling `context.Resolve(request)`) by going through all builders registered and checking for the first one that does not return `NoSpecimen` (unless `OmitSpecimen` has been returned)

 ##### Interfaces
-- ISpecimenBuilder: This is is the one that actually builds a given specimen
+- *ISpecimenBuilder*: The interface for any class that builds a given specimen
-- ISpecimenContext: Is the one that handles creating a specimen (by calling `context.Resolve(request)`) by going through all builders registered and checking for the first one that does not return `NoSpecimen` (unless `OmitSpecimen` has been returned)
+- *ISpecimenContext*: The base interface for any `Context`
-- IRequestSpecification: Is an interface to specify creteria that can be used by many components in the system
+- *IRequestSpecification*: Is an interface to specify creteria that can be used by many components in the system
-- ISpecimenCommand: Executes a command on a specimen, typically in via a `Postprocessor`
+- *ISpecimenCommand*: Executes a command on a specimen, typically in via a `Postprocessor`
-- ICustomization: Is the registration of code that will be used to create or customize building a specimen, typically by adding a custom `ISpecimenBuilder` to the `fixture.Customizations` list
+- *ICustomization*: Is the registration of code that will be used to create or customize building a specimen, typically by adding a custom `ISpecimenBuilder` to the `fixture.Customizations` list
+- *ISpecimenBuilderTransformation*: Interface for a *Behavior*, for example the RecusrionBehavior cretaes the `ResucrsionGuard` that controls the recursion level depth
-- IRecursionHandler: Is the one that actually handles a recursive situation
+- *IRecursionHandler*: Is the one that actually handles a recursive situation
-- ISpecimenBuilderTransformation: Is the one that supplies the ResucrsionGuard for a builder
-- IMethod: Allows invoking a method
+- *IMethod*: An interface that encapsulates invoking a method
-- IMethodQuery: Used to search for methods (for example searching all constructors on a type)
+- *IMethodQuery*: Used to search for methods (for example searching all constructors on a type)

 ##### Specific Classes/Objects
-- NoSpecimen: Is a special indicator that a given builder cannot handle/create a specific request for a specimen, do not use `null` as it might be a legitimate result
+- *NoSpecimen: Is a special indicator that a given builder cannot handle/create a specific request for a specimen, do not use `null` as it might be a legitimate result
-- OmitSpecification: Is a special indicator that the request for a scpeific object should be omitted (typically if there is recursion involved)
+- *OmitSpecification*: Is a special indicator that the request for a scpeific object should be omitted (typically if there is recursion involved)
-- RecursionGuard: Is controlling the build process to monitor if there is any recursion (by seeing if there is the same request while processing the dependencies of the request) and invoking the supplied `IRecursionHandler`
+- *RecursionGuard*: Is controlling the build process to monitor if there is any recursion (by seeing if there is the same request while processing the dependencies of the request) and invoking the supplied `IRecursionHandler`
-- Postprocessor: Is a special builder that executes `Command` after building, optionally only if the constructed specimen matches a specification
+- *Postprocessor*: Is a special builder that executes `Command` after building, optionally only if the constructed specimen matches a specification
         - CAUTION: The specification option on the Processor only determines whether to execute the commands on the specimen and works on the speicmen not the requet, but the specimen is returned regardless of the specification.
                  In order to prevent the builder from building or the specimen from returing you should use `FilteringSpecimenBuilder` around the Postprocessor

 ##### Utility Classes/Objects
-- FilteringSpecimenBuilder: Executes a bulder only if the request matches the given `IRequestSpecification`
+- *FilteringSpecimenBuilder*: Executes a bulder only if the request matches the given `IRequestSpecification`
-- CompositeSpecimenBuilder: Makes a new `ISpecimenBuilder` that takes a list of `ISpecimenBuilder` objects and goes through all the passed in checking for the first one that does not return `NoSpecimen` (unless `OmitSpecimen` has been returned)
+- *CompositeSpecimenBuilder*: Makes a new `ISpecimenBuilder` that takes a list of `ISpecimenBuilder` objects and goes through all the passed in checking for the first one that does not return `NoSpecimen` (unless `OmitSpecimen` has been returned)
-- CompositeSpecimenCommand: Makes a new `ISpecimenCommand` that takes a list of `ISpecimenCommand` object and executes each of them
+- *CompositeSpecimenCommand*: Makes a new `ISpecimenCommand` that takes a list of `ISpecimenCommand` object and executes each of them
-- FixedBuilder: Is a `ISpecimenBuilder` that always returns the suppleid object
+- *FixedBuilder*: Is a `ISpecimenBuilder` that always returns the suppleid object
-- OrRequestSpecification: Is a `IRequestSpecification` that takes a list of `IRequestSpecification` objects and passes if one of them is satisfied
+- *OrRequestSpecification*: Is a `IRequestSpecification` that takes a list of `IRequestSpecification` objects and passes if one of them is satisfied

 #### AutoMoqExtensions